Do Budgies Really Need Bath?

 Here are a few reasons why bathing is important for budgies:

-• Skin Hydration: Bathing provides hydration to your budgie’s skin, vital for their overall health.
+- Skin Hydration: Bathing provides hydration to your budgie’s skin, which is vital for their overall health.
 Also, it helps to keep their skin moisturized and prevents dryness or itching that can lead to discomfort.

 Do Budgies Bath In Winter?